webOS Studio - VS Code Extension

 Key features are as follows:

-• Managing the lifecyle of webOS apps and services
+• Manage the development lifecyle of webOS apps and services

 How to Install